Negotiations FAQ

 Why not strike?

-First, Alberta has historically legislated back to work those deemed to be essential workers.
+Alberta has historically legislated back to work those deemed to be essential workers.
 As resident physicians are essential to the health care system, any strike would most likely result in being legislated back to work.

-Second and perhaps even more important - any disruption in training due to job action would result in extensions of training.
+Any disruption in training due to job action would result in extensions of training.
 These delays in the completion of training have been deemed as unacceptable by resident physicians in the past

 How can I get involved/share my voice?